-If you have any questions about these programs, please contact Greer Hockemeier or Marie Brown in the Community Schools office at 610-694-0116 exr.
-19920.
+If you have any questions about these programs, please contact the Community School office.

 This FREE art enrichment program is offered through ArtsQuest.
 A small group of 4th and 5th grade students are bussed to the Banana Factory Arts Center after school where they engage in art-making activities.
 All classes are led by professional teaching artists in classrooms and studio spaces at the Banana Factory.

-In preparation for the annual Turkey Bowl, 5th grade students will learn cheers they will perform for their classmates at the teacher vs. student basketball game.
+In preparation for the annual Turkey Bowl and March Madness, 5th grade students learn cheers they will perform for their classmates at the teacher vs. student football and basketball games.

-Hosted by Second Harvest Food Bank, Cooking Matters teaches 3rd grade students how to cook delicious meals, put together healthy snacks and drinks and learn to make the best food choices no matter where they are.
-At the end of the course, students will receive a guide of healthy hints, recipes, shopping tips and assorted small kitchen items.
+Hosted by Second Harvest Food Bank, these FREE cooking classes teach 3rd grade students how to cook delicious meals, put together healthy snacks and drinks, and learn to make the best food choices no matter where they are.
+At the end of the course, students receive a guide of healthy hints, recipes, shopping tips and assorted small kitchen items.

 Good News Club

-This is a FREE exciting, fun-filled weekly club in which the bible is taught with songs, stories and games to students in 1st through 5th grade.
-Good News Club teachers are specially trained Christians who will talk to students about God’s love, how every person has value and how God can help them do the right thing, find victory in hard times and show love to others.
+This is a FREE, exciting, fun-filled weekly club in which the bible is taught with songs, stories and games to students in 1st through 5th grade.
+Good News Club teachers are specially trained Christians who talk to students about God’s love, how every person has value and how God can help them do the right thing, find victory in hard times and show love to others.
 William Penn does not endorse any religion.

-Push the Rock is a FREE Christian based after school athletic program offered to boys in kindergarten, first, and second grades.
-Students will be taught different sports while incorporating sportsmanship and teamwork into the activities.
+This is a FREE Christian based athletic program offered to boys in kindergarten through 2nd grade.
+Students are taught different sports while incorporating sportsmanship and teamwork into the activities.
 William Penn does not endorse any religion.

-YWCA Bethlehem is host to TechGYRLS, a FREE after-school program for 4th and 5th grade girls, by girls.
-Girls learn about coding through the use of programs called Lightbot and Scratch, learn to think like a scientist, and show off their findings at the TechEXPO finale for their families.
-TechGYRLS is about girls helping girls become their best selves through fun after-school STEM (Science, Technology, Engineering, Mathematics) program.
+William Penn 4th and 5th grade girls learn about robotics and coding through the use of programs called Lighbot and Scratch.
+They learn to think like engineers and get the opportunity to show off their projects at the TechEXPO to their families.
+It is about girls helping girls become their best selves through this FREE, fun STEM (Science, Technology, Engineering, Mathematics) program.
 Outside speakers and field trips are also offered to TechGYRLS during the year.